Bostock v. Clayton County: Case background

 Gerald Bostock was an employee of Clayton County, within the Atlanta metropolitan area, as an official for its juvenile court system since 2003, with good performance records through the years.
 In early 2013, he joined a gay softball league and promoted it at work for volunteerism.
 In April 2013, Clayton County conducted an audit of funds controlled by Bostock and fired him for "conduct unbecoming a county employee".
-Georgia had no law protecting LGBT people from employment discrimination at the time.
+Georgia had no law protecting LGBTQ people from employment discrimination at the time.

 Bostock believed that the county used the claim of misspent funds as a pretext for firing him for being gay, and sought legal recourse for workplace discrimination in 2016 in the United States District Court for the Northern District of Georgia.
 The county sought to dismiss the claim of prohibited discrimination—the District Court agreed to dismiss, on the basis of the precedent established in the 2017 case Evans v.
 Georgia Regional Hospital decided by the Eleventh Circuit (of which the District is part), which held that the Civil Rights Act's Title VII does not include protection against discrimination towards sexual orientation.

 Circuit split

 Bostock appealed to the Eleventh Circuit, where the three-judge panel affirmed the District Court's ruling in 2018.
 The Eleventh Circuit relied on two prior cases: its previous ruling in Evans, and Blum v.
 Gulf Oil Corp. from the Fifth Circuit in 1976.
 In upholding the ruling, the Eleventh Circuit pointed to their ruling in Evans that dismissed the Supreme Court's precedent against sex discrimination set by Price Waterhouse and Oncale.

 The Eleventh Circuit's ruling in Evans furthered a circuit split, as it conflicted with that of the Seventh Circuit in Hively v.
 Ivy Tech Community College of Indiana (2017) in which, by an 8–3 decision, the Circuit found that discrimination in employment on the basis of sexual orientation violated Title VII.
 The Second Circuit came to the same conclusion in Zarda v.
-Altitude Express, Inc. (2018) (Altitude Express).
+Altitude Express, Inc. (2018) (Altitude Express) by a 10–3 vote en banc.
 Thus the Eleventh Circuit, on the one hand, and the Second and Seventh Circuits, on the other, were divided on the question of the interpretation of Title VII.
 These cases and a related case, R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, (Harris Funeral Homes), in which the Sixth Circuit found Title VII also covered transgender employment discrimination, set the stage for the Supreme Court's decision in Bostock.